matwerber1/aws-s3-cost-by-bucket-report-enabler/readme.md

-# AWS S3 Cost By Bucket Report Enabler (via Cost Allocation Tags)
+# AWS S3 Cost By Bucket Report Enabler

 ## TLDR;

-This script serves as basic demo of how to report AWS costs by bucket in Amazon S3.
+This script serves as basic demo of how to report AWS costs by bucket in Amazon S3 using AWS Cost Explorer + cost allocation tags.
 It is based on the guidance from https://aws.amazon.com/premiumsupport/knowledge-center/s3-find-bucket-cost/.

 ## Summary